kmacpher67/wificonfig/README.md

  +PROJECT TITLE: Raspberry  virtual keyboard, php, config wireless wifi +PURPOSE OF PROJECT: PoC sample for 3dPrinterWorks and CreatorBot3d.
  +VERSION or DATE: 2016-2-18-05-29-kmacpher67
-  HOW TO START THIS PROJECT:
+1. HOW TO START THIS PROJECT:
-  AUTHORS:
+1.1.
+SETUP:
-  USER INSTRUCTIONS:
+2. USER INSTRUCTIONS:
+3. DISCUSSIONS
  +

-HOW TO START THIS PROJECT:
+*HOW TO START THIS PROJECT:

 The Raspberry PI installation is based on using latest image from Raspian Jessie (Debian flavor).